Better understand the Rohingya issue

 Another problem is the dissemination by the media, social networks, of anti-Muslim and anti-Buddhist propaganda, increasing resentment.
 The suffering of the Rohingya has been amplified by all social networks and the Western media.
 Each camp did not hesitate to make disinformation, this resulted in a kind of media hysteria.
 The more the international community supports the Rohingya cause, the more it makes them suspect in the eyes of the Burmese.

 Should we send Burma back to the ban of nations?
-Accusing the Burmese government of genocide and ethnic cleansing only aggravates the situation.
-It is a war in question, declared by the rise of local ethno-religious hatreds which have been growing for years.
-The Rohingya problem has taken on an international tone because it is amplified by its religious component and supported by all Muslims.
-It must be resolved in concert with that of the other minorities (Mon, Karen, Kachin, etc.) who are also in rebellion because they were not listened to.
-Instead of stirring up resentments, we must try to allay the tensions that have been entrenched for decades and seek solutions for reconciliation and the coexistence, as in the past, of different communities.
-International pressure risks bringing Burma and China, which already plays a major role, closer together (visit of President Xi Jinping in January 2020).
+Accusing the Burmese government of genocide and ethnic cleansing only makes the situation worse.
+It is a war that it is, declared by the rise of local ethno-religious hatreds which have been amplifying for years.
+The Rohingya problem has taken on an international tone as it is amplified by its religious component and supported by all Muslims.
+It must be resolved in concert with that of other minorities (Mon, Karen, Kachin, etc.) who are also in rebellion because they have not been listened to.
+Instead of stirring up resentments, we must try to allay the tensions that have been rooted for decades and seek solutions for reconciliation and the coexistence, as in the past, of different communities.
+International pressure risks bringing Burma and China together, which already plays a major role (visit of President Xi Jinping in January 2020).

 Burma, a distant victim of the divisions bequeathed by British colonialism which it has failed to resolve, the current victim of jihadist aims which are poisoning an unstable situation, is also the next victim of the economic and territorial appetites of its big neighbors.